hendyzone/gleam/README.md

 - **History Management**: Click history button to view and manage past conversations
 - **New Chat**: Start a fresh conversation with the new chat button
 - **Regenerate**: Click regenerate button on any AI message to get a new response
+- **Export to Document**: Click the export button (📄) to export the current conversation as a SiYuan document.
+Base64 images will be automatically converted to files

 ## Supported Models